-The CLEARRAY on demand feature activates the water purification system for a period of 1-hour.
-Tap to turn the system on.
+The CLEARRAY on demand feature activates the water purification system.
+Continuously tap to activate the system for 1 hour, 2 hours, 3 hours or OFF.
 During this time the circulation pump and the CLEARRAY unit are on.

 Note: When the CLEARRAY system is on due to a programmed or scheduled setting the feature cannot be turned off.